 All applications undergo initial processing right away, and the majority are fully processed within a matter of days.
 If there are any details missing from your application, or if further information is needed, then that may extend the time required to process your application.

-All premiums are paid directly to Sovereign.
+All premiums are paid directly to AIA.
 You can pay your premiums by any of the methods below:

 You can change your payment method at any time.

 You can pay your premiums weekly, fortnightly, monthly or annually.
 If you pay your premiums weekly or fortnightly, you can choose which day of the week your premiums are deducted.
 If you pay monthly, you can choose which date your premiums are deducted each month.
 You change your payment frequency at any time.

 You will be notified before your first premium will be deducted.
 In any event, your first premium will not be deducted until at least 10 days after your policy is issued.